-Retirement, Investments, & Insurance for Individuals Build your knowledge Emergency savings: Learn how to start them, how to maintain them
+Retirement, Investments, & Insurance for Individuals Build your knowledge 5 realistic steps to start and build your emergency fund

-Use these 5 steps to build up emergency savings over time and help protect you and your financial goals when unexpected expenses happen.
+Use these five steps to build up emergency savings over time and help protect you and your financial goals when unexpected expenses happen.

-These five steps may help, whether you need to start an emergency fund or would like your existing savings to be a little more robust.
+Whether you need to start an emergency fund or would like your existing savings to be a little more robust, these five steps can help.

-Step 1: Calculate how much you need in an emergency fund.
+Step 1: Calculate how much your emergency fund should be.

-It can be easy to get overwhelmed by recommendations for emergency funds: three to six months of your expenses.
-That big total may feel completely unreachable.
+It’s easy to get overwhelmed by recommendations for emergency funds: three to six months of your expenses—and more if you are self-employed.
+Whatever total is right for you, it may feel unreachable right now.

 Two options can help you build up an emergency fund over time, and boost it in big jumps, too.

 • Automate it.
-Have regular emergency fund contributions direct deposited from each paycheck into a savings account.
-If you set aside $25 a week, at the end of two years you could have $2,600 saved.
+Have regular emergency fund contributions directly deposited from each paycheck into a savings account.
+If you set aside $25 a week, at the end of a year you could have $1,300 saved.

-Step 4: Set some parameters for using your emergency savings.
+Step 4: Set some rules for using your emergency savings.

 “Emergency” varies by person, but generally could include expenses that are unexpected, unavoidable, or urgent.
 For example: